bajamircea/bajamircea.github.io/_posts/2015-11-05-class-taxonomy.markdown

 Thread support is special because it cannot be implemented solely as a library, it requires support from the compiler.
-A concrete example of the previous phrase is that a static member variable in a function needs to be implemented differently in a multithreaded environment as compare to a single threaded one.
+A concrete example of the previous phrase is that a static member variable in a function needs to be implemented differently in a multithreaded environment as compared to a single threaded one.

 `std::thread` has a different from usual destructor.
-Normally a destructor cleanups after some resource. `std::thread` throws if it's `joinable`.
+Normally a destructor cleans after some resource. `std::thread` terminates the process if it's `joinable` (i.e. if the thead did not finish by the time we hit the destructor).
 It makes sense when you go into the details.

 ## 3.5 Curiously recurring template classes